-To summarize, the THEA systems are essentially the same as those of low velocity components or intermediate velocity components of \citet{ayd20ci} and LVCs of \citet{ara16ks} and \citet{taj16sn}.
-These velocity systems are created by the early/earliest wind (premaximum systems) or shocked shell (principal systems) near optical maximum.
-In our shock model, the asymmetry of LVCs (same as THEA) are naturally explained by absorption of premaximum wind just outside the shocked shell.
+To summarize, the THEA systems are essentially the same as those of LVCs or intermediate-velocity components of \citet{ayd20ci} and LVCs of \citet{ara16ks} and \citet{taj16sn}.
+These velocity systems are created by the early/earliest wind (pre-maximum systems) or shocked shell (principal systems) near the optical maximum.
+In our shock model, the asymmetry of LVCs (same as THEA) are naturally explained by absorption of the pre-maximum wind just outside the shocked shell.